Loading...

 So here's a formula for working at the area of a trapezium.

-A and B remember stand for the two parallel sides.
+a and b, remember, stand for the two parallel sides.

-I can then evaluate this expression, remembering my priority of operations and that gives a result a 52.
+I can then evaluate this expression, remembering my priority of operations, and that gives a result a 52.

-5 centimetre squared.
+5 centimeter squared.

-It's C is equal to the square root of A squared plus B squared and she's right, although you might have been saying to the screen, A squared plus B squared equal C squared, but Laura has gone straight for the form that allows her to find the length of the longest side.
+But Laura has gone straight for the form that allows her to find the length of the longest side.

-This means I have five squared which is 25 add 12 squared, which is 144.
+This means I have 5 squared, which is 25, add 12 squared, which is 144.

 Adding these together gives us 169, which is what I have to square root.